-All roads were found to have ample spare capacity to accommodate construction traffic associated with the proposed Tzaneen Dam and Nwamitwa Dam construction without any significant impact on other road users.
+All major roads were found to have ample spare capacity to accommodate construction traffic associated with the proposed raising of the Tzaneen Dam and construction of the dam at the site known as Nwamitwa, without any significant impact on other road users.

 Local access roads to villages will also be affected by the construction of the bulk water supply infrastructure.
-However these construction sites will generate very limited additional traffic.
-The impact on the road network will be more due to construction vehicles, which has to be minimised by traffic accommodation measures.
+However, these construction sites will generate very limited additional traffic and can be minimised by traffic accommodation measures.

-Due to the extent of the proposed dam basin, D1292, R81, R529 and the P43/3 will have to be realigned and this will have travel time implications.
-The least effected road alignment is that of the P43/3, which will have a few minor changes which are insignificant.
-The effect on the local farmers might be additional travel distance and time to transport farm or factory workers to the surrounding villages.
+Due to the extent of the proposed dam basin, D1292 (R81), R529 and the P43/3 will have to be realigned and this will have travel time implications.
+The least affected road alignment is that of the P43/3, which will have a few minor changes which are insignificant.
+The realignment of the R529 (alternative 3) will impact on the local farmers and might have additional travel distance and time to transport farm or factory workers to the surrounding villages.
 The preferred re-alignment of road R529 will not increase the distance when travelling between Letsitele and Nwamitwa.